2016 Annual Review and Action Plan

-The second annual surveillance took place in April 2015, and the surveillance report was released in May 2015.
-A total of four conditions have been closed (3 during the first audit and 1 during the second audit).
-Five conditions remained open and were considered on schedule.
-The third annual surveillance is scheduled for spring 2016.
+The third annual surveillance took place in March 2016, and the surveillance report is scheduled to be released in May.
+According to information shared with the Clients at the end of the surveillance audit, a total of eight conditions have been closed (3 during the first audit, 1 during the second audit, and 4 during the third audit).
+One condition remained open and is considered on schedule.
+The fourth annual surveillance is scheduled for spring 2017.

 Condition 1: Demonstrate that management reference points will help maintain the diversity and reproductive output of wild sockeye salmon stock components.